meganalnico/crossover/README.md

 **Skilled:** Humans gain an additional skill rank at first level and one additional rank whenever they gain a level.

 **Educated:** Humans in the modern world have access to information and schooling unmatched at any time in human history.
+Humans gain full proficiency in their native languages and are considered literate unless their backgrounds dictate otherwise.
 All humans my add one craft or profession in addition to one skill that is always considered "in-class".
-Starting characters receive one additional "in-class" skill per point of Intelligence bonus.
+Starting characters receive one additional "in-class" skill  or language per point of Intelligence bonus.

-**Automatic Languages:** Humans gain full proficiency in their native languages and are considered literate unless their backgrounds dictate otherwise.

 #### Superhuman Template (Archetype)
 **Description:** Individuals with this template gain fantastic physiological benefits upon the emergence.
 A superhuman may be stronger, faster or smarter than a normal human; he might be able to fly, fire bolts of energy from his hands or shape the weather by force of will.
 Such stupendous capabilities are channeled via a new ability: ***Quantum***.
 As a superhuman gains experience with his newfound powers and his M–R node continues to develop, he may develop powers to rival the gods of ancient myth.